Aluminum Cast Damages – Initial Analysis

 The locating pin for lid’s alignment to mold’s bottom was missing and the hole was severely damaged.
 Not only the hole was elongated but also full of product.
 The product presence in this place indicates usually lack of proper seal.

 The mold had to sustain the incline of 25° in the oven and the form maker have suspected that the bottom mold slides down a little during the incline.

-The operator has clearly indicated to me that the lid and the bottom does not seal properly at approximately 4.5 feet from the canoe’s each bow.
+The operator has clearly indicated to me that the lid and the bottom mold does not seal properly at approximately 4.5 feet from the canoe’s each bow (as marked on the picture above).
 After the initial inspection, I could not believe my findings.
 The gap between the lid and bottom was about 1 inch at the canoe’s bow without clamps’ engagement.
 This gap continued through 4.5 feet on the left and right side of the mold and at the distance of about 3 feet was still about ¼ inch.
 In conclusion, this mold without use of clamps was sealing only through about 7 feet.

 I knew that the bottom mold was not deflecting therefore it was clear that the lid was bent up and was causing this gap.
 The main question is why?
 I had some suspicious regarding this very important damage.